 - Actual damage caused by the violation

-If you are a nurse and been arrested for a DUI or DWI in South Carolina, it’s best to contact Columbia, South Carolina lawyer Michael Jeffcoat before reporting your DUI to the licensing board, if law enforcement hasn’t already done that for you.
+If you are a nurse and been arrested for a DUI in South Carolina, it’s best to contact Columbia, South Carolina lawyer Michael Jeffcoat before reporting your DUI to the licensing board, if law enforcement hasn’t already done that for you.